 Living in Europe is comfortable, safe, and easy (except for French bureaucracy).
 It doesn’t mean it is easy to adapt here.
 Values are very different, and compared to South Americans the people are quite cold, and that has affected me a lot.
 I value many things, especially climbing, human relations, life, smiling, friends, being able to reach a mountain peak and do all that together.
 I’m also part of the third world, and I can’t live in pretense that the world is perfect – ignorance to me will never be bliss.
 So it’s been hard to adapt to society here as a whole, and although climbers are a different breed of humans, here it is obviously permeated by European values and lifestyle.
 I am a simple person, and it is true the theory that the less you have, the more you value non material things.
 Fortunately or unfortunately, I failed to adapt, eventually got tired of the social dynamics of an Euro mountain town, and I felt a strong urge to go back to my roots, both family and climbing wise.

-Deep thanks to the people that were part of my life here and whom I owe so much.
+Deep thanks to the people who were part of my life here and whom I owe so much.
 As usual I got a new set of best friends to visit, and to host, whichever place in the world we will be in.
 You know who you are.

 And so begins year 3 on the road.
 A few months in my dear Cordillera Blanca, lots of rock climbing in Brazil, and then several months all over the Argentinian Andes.
 I have no idea what’s going to happen after Patagonia, but I have the longest mountain range on Earth to search for answers and options.
 Sweet home South America, back to the Andes, off I go.